Prior sample size extensions for assessing prior impact and prior--likelihood discordance: A General Formulation of Prior Sample Size

-Let $\mcP$ be the set of all distributions over $\Theta$, and $D: \mcP\rightarrow [0,\infty)$ be a measure of dispersion or uncertainty.
+Let $\mcP$ be the set of all distributions over $\Theta$, and $D: \mcP\rightarrow [0,\infty)$ be a user defined measure quantifying the amount of uncertainty in a particular distribution or a loss function when one invokes a decision-theoretic perspective.
 For example, when $\theta$ is univariate, $D$ can be the variance, the mean absolute deviation, the mean squared error to a specified value of the parameter, etc. The range of $D$ implies that it exists and is finite, a condition which may require us to restrict its domain to a subset of $\mcP$.
-We emphasize that our approach only requires $D$, not $\theta$, to be univariate.
+We emphasize that our approach only requires $D$ be real valued, not that $\theta$ be univariate.